 However levying of taxes on transactions is not new, the UK has been levying FTT in the form of stamp duty since 1964 with charges of 0.5% to the buyer of a stock.
 This helped the government to raise about five billion euros during 1999-2000.
 Those who oppose FTT strongly argue that that the taxing scheme is not adequate in counteracting speculative trading activities.
 Due to the lack of convincing evidence that FTTs reduce short-term volatility, FTTs are unlikely to reduce the risk of bubbles in future.

 In the USA, Congressman Peter DeFazio proposed bill titled ‘Let Wall Street Pay for the Restoration of Main Street Act of 2009’ this supposedly help fund job creation and deficit reduction.
-Tax of 0.25% of the value for stocks and of 0.02% of the value for futures and swaps would be levied while expecting to raise $150 billion in tax revenue.
+A Tax of 0.25% of the value of the stocks and of 0.02% of the value of the futures and swaps would be levied while expecting to raise $150 billion in tax revenue.

 Regulations on Excessive Order Submissions and Cancellations